-OVERVIEW: The Dorsey & Whitney Foundation is the philanthropic arm of Dorsey & Whitney, a U.S.-based corporate law firm.
-Its funding focuses on “organizations, programs and projects that contribute to the cultural, civic, educational, and general welfare of each community as a whole, as well as nonprofits that provide legal services for people who cannot otherwise afford representation.”
+OVERVIEW: The Dorsey & Whitney Foundation is the philanthropic arm of Dorsey & Whitney, a corporate law firm.
+Its funding focuses on grantmaking on arts and culture, civic and community, education, social welfare, and disadvantaged populations.

-Location matters.
+Foundation grants are often between $5,000 and $20,000.
 The Dorsey & Whitney Foundation only gives to non-profit organizations that are embedded in communities where the law firm is located.
-The Bay Area is on that list, along with Anchorage, Denver, Des Moines, Fargo, Minneapolis, Missoula (MT), New York City, Salt Lake City, Seattle, Southern California, Washington, D.C., and Wilmington (DE).
+The Bay Area is on that list, along with Anchorage, Denver, Des Moines, Fargo, Minneapolis, Missoula (MT), New York City, Salt Lake City, Seattle, Southern California, Washington, D.C., Wilmington (DE), and other cities.

 This foundation accepts unsolicited grant applications, and the board meets twice per year to consider new requests.
 These board meetings usually take place in May and November.
 The funder shares it application form on its website homepage.
 Direct general questions to the foundation’s community and legislative administrator, Rose Wilson, at 612-340-2847 or firstname.lastname@example.org.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)